KevinMcD25/MIS352GroupKEAH/README.md

 **Project Dsc**

 This is an application that is a mix of an adventure WV page and a planning tool for outdoor adventures.
 We would like to promote going outdoors and seeing what the Appalachia has to offer.
 One function of the application will be to help outdoor goers plan their trips using our application.
 They will set a date and the information about that weather season and activities you can do will populate.
-This application will also provide you with the rich history and views that the Appalacha has to offer!
+This application will also provide you with the rich history and views that Appalachia has to offer!

 *******************************************************************************************************************************************************************